woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

 .. todo:: diagram here would be good

-ne of the main benefits of linear referencing is that the dependent spatial observations don't need to be recorded separately from the base observations, and updates to features in the base observation layer can be carried out knowing that the dependent observations will automatically track the new geometry.
+One of the main benefits of linear referencing is the dependent spatial observations don't need to be recorded separately from the base observations, and updates to features in the base observation layer can be carried out knowing that the dependent observations will automatically track the new geometry.

-.. note:: The Esri convention for linear referencing is to have a base table of linear spatial features, and a non-spatial table of "events" which includes a foreign key reference to the spatial feature and a measure along the referenced feature.
-The term "event table" is used here to refer to the non-spatial tables that will be created.
+.. note:: The term *event table* is used here to refer to the non-spatial tables that will be created.

 Creating linear references
 --------------------------